Produce Safety Alliance Grower Training

 Benefits of Attending the Course:

-Participants will receive three (3) pesticide credits upon completion of this workshop.
+Participants will receive up to three (3) pesticide credits upon completion of this workshop.

 The course will provide a foundation of farm food safety best practices and co-management information, FSMA Produce Safety Rule requirements, and details on how to develop a farm food safety plan.
 Individuals who participate in this course are expected to gain a basic understanding of: